lruijin/ABC_mutation-rate/simulation/README.md

-# ABC-based estimator based on fast simulator
-This folder includes the source code for ABC estimators designed for small mutation rates (< 1e-5) based on the fast simulators `fluc_exp1_rev` and `fluc_exp2_rev`.
-They are based on constant mutation rate assumption and piece-wise constant rate assumption, respecively.
-There are still three parts in the folder: I. Simulation study 1 (for the constant mutation scenario samller than 1e-5), II.
-Simulation study 2 (for the piece-wise constant mutation scenario), and III.
-Real data analysis.
+# Codes for simulation study 1 and simulation study 2
+This folder includes the source code for the two simulation studies

 ## I. Simulation study 1
-* fluc_exp1_rev: simulator, generate fluctuation data for multiple parallel cultures based on constant mutation rate assumption.
-* MOMMLE_fluc_exp1: calculate point estimation of MOM/MLE estimator.
-* BootCI_fluc_exp1: calculate empirical confidence interval of MOM/MLE estimation using bootstrap method.
-* ABC_mu1: GPS-ABC estimator based on constant mutation rate assumption.
-* ABC_MCMC: ABC-MCMC estimator based on constant mutation rate assumption.
+* Mutation rate larger than 1e-4 (etimators with "exact" simulator)
+    * simu1B_cascades.m: Simulation study 1 (for GPS-ABC). *Note*: due to intensive computations, simu1B_cascades.m and simu1A_cascades.m run on servers.
+    * simu1A_cascades.m: Simulation study 1 (for ABC-MCMC). *Warning*: running ABC-MCMC in this simulation study takes significant amount of time.
+* Mutation rate smaller than 1e-4 (estimators with "fast" simulator)
-* simulation1: apply GPS-ABC estimator `ABC_mu1` on a simulated dataset.
+    * simulation1: Generate 100 simulated dataset using the "fast" simulator and apply GPS-ABC estimator `ABC_mu1` on a simulated dataset on one of them.

-To run 100 replicates and reproduce the results in the top part of Table 2, the following functions are used:
     * simulation1_server: a function to run one replicate in simulation 1 for mutation rate from 1e-8 to 1e-4 using GPS-ABC estimator.
     * simulation1_MCMC_server: a function to run one replicate in simulation study 1 for mutation rate from 1e-8 to 1e-4 using ABC-MCMC estimator.
+* MOM/MLE estimator's confidence interval:
+    * BootCI_fluc_exp1: calculate empirical confidence interval of MOM/MLE estimation using bootstrap method.
     * simu1_bootCI: calculates the confidence interval of MOM/MLE for simulation study 1.
-* /post/simu1/*.mat : initial training samples for fitting GP surrogate model.
+    * ../traning/simu1/*.mat : initial training samples for fitting GP surrogate model.

+*Note*: To run 100 replicates on server, detailed instructions are given in the header comments of the scripts.

 ## II.
 Simulation study 2
-* fluc_exp2_rev: simulator, generate fluctuation data based on piece-wise mutation rate assumption.
-* ABC_mu2a: GPS-ABC estimator based on the assumption of piece-wise constant mutation rate and differential growth between mutants and normal cells.
-* simulation2: apply GPS-ABC estimator defined in `ABC_mu2a` on a simulated dataset.
+* simulation2: Generate 100 simulated datasets using the "fast" simulatorapply GPS-ABC estimator defined in `ABC_mu2a` on a simulated dataset.

-To run 100 replicates and reproduce the results in Simulation Study 2, the following functions are used:
 * simulation2_server: a function to run one replicate in simulation study 1 using GPS-ABC estimator.
-* post/init_2a.mat: initial training samples for fitting GP surrogate model.
+* ../training/init_2a.mat: initial training samples for fitting GP surrogate model.

-*Note*: The detailed model specifications are described as comments in the script.
+*Note*: To run 100 replicates on server, detailed instructions are given in the header comments of the scripts.

-## III.
-Real data analysis
-* ABC_mu1a: GPS-ABC estimator under the assumption of constant mutation rate and differential growth between mutants and normal cells.
-* werngren_main: manually insert data (as shown in Table 5 in the manuscript), apply GPS-ABC estimators defined in ABC_mu1, ABC_mu1a and ABC_mu2a onto the datasets, and generate simulated data using estimated parameters for model selection.
-* werngren_server1: a function to apply ABC_mu1 on the specified, given transition step width, initial value, expected growth rate and number of posterior samples.
-This function was used to test if the estimation is sensitive to the choice of initial values and hyperparameters.
-* werngren_server1a: a function to apply ABC_mu1a on the specified dataset.
-* werngren_server2a: a function to apply ABC_mu2a on the specified dataset.
-* model_selection: summarize the numbers shown in Table 7 from the simulated data with estimated parameters.